Your Shopify store sells the kayak tour fine until the swell cancels half of tomorrow's slots

 The case for owning your shopify

 You go custom on Shopify when what you sell isn't a static product.
 A Nanaimo build adds weather-and-tide-gated availability, grade-based pricing, and real local-pickup logic on top of Shopify's checkout, so you sell the charter seat or the graded good correctly the first time.
 That stops the refund scramble and protects your reputation in a small market.
-It connects to your booking system, inventory management software, and POS so online and dockside finally share one stock count.
+It connects to your booking system, inventory management software, and POS (Point of Sale) so online and dockside finally share one stock count.

 Budgeting a shopify build in Nanaimo